microsoft/genaiscript/docs/src/content/docs/reference/scripts/context.md

 ## Definition (`def`)

-The `def("FILE", file)` is a shorthand to generate a fence variable output.
+The `def("FILE", file)` function is a shorthand for generating a fenced variable output.
-The "meta-variable" (`FILE` in this example) name should be all uppercase (but can include additional description, eg. `"This is text before FILE"`).
+The "meta-variable" (`FILE` in this example) name should be all uppercase (but can include

 ```js
 def("FILE", file)